Chevrolet Corvette (C8): Right-hand-drive (RHD)

 For the first time since the 1953 introduction of the Corvette (C1), the current generation Corvette is offered in right-hand-drive configuration for the Australian, New Zealand, Japanese, and UK markets.
 The Corvette (C8) is General Motors' only RHD vehicle to be assembled in the factory rather than converted from left-hand-drive.
 After the pre-sale announcement, 300 RHD Corvettes were sold within 60 hours: a record for Corvette sales in Japan and three times the annual sales number for its LHD predecessor.
 The introduction of the RHD Corvette to the Australian market was delayed to the middle of 2021 due to the reorganization of Holden Special Vehicles (HSV) into General Motors Specialty Vehicles (GMSV) which also brings GM vehicles into New Zealand.
 Only 200 RHD Corvettes will be sold in Australia per year, and the price is set at A$149,990 with higher performance versions above A$200,000.
 The first sales of the RHD C8 in New Zealand were 28 cars in 2022.

+Grand Sport

+The Grand Sport was unveiled on March 21, 2026 with a new 6.7 liter V8, with availability in late 2026 for the 2027 model year.

+Engine

+The Grand Sport uses the all-new naturally aspirated 6.7L LS6 cross-plane crank V8, producing 535 hp at 6100 rpm and 520 lbft at 4600 rpm.